Information for CFLE Academic Program Approval

 The purpose of the Academic Program Review (APR) is to recognize schools offering undergraduate and/or graduate degree programs that include course work that follows the criteria needed for approval as a provisional Certified Family Life Educator (CFLE).
 Provisional certification is available to the applicant with a family degree, but less than the required work experience needed for full certification.

 The APR Committee of the National Council on Family Relations (NCFR) will approve programs that include coursework covering the 10 Family Life Education content areas needed for the CFLE credential.
 Approved coursework includes a minimum 120 hour internship/practicum.
 Approval can be given to a specified degree program or to an identified CFLE track of courses offered through several departments.
-Approval allows the school to offer their graduates the opportunity to apply for the provisional CFLE credential using an Abbreviated Application Process.
+Approval allows the school to offer their graduates the opportunity to apply for the provisional CFLE credential using the CFLE-approved Program process.

 Schools applying for approval must have at least one NCFR member and one CFLE on staff within the department that is offering the degree for which approval is sought.
 This can be the same person.
 An NCFR membership application can be submitted at the same time as the APR application.